monktastic/no-more-contempt/index.md

 [^dalai-lama-gun]: The Dalai Lama was once asked what you should do if a gunman is trying to shoot you and you have a gun.
 [He said "shoot back."](https://www.snopes.com/fact-check/dalai-gun/)

 [^genocide]: This is how genocides happen.
 The Nazis referred to Jews as 'vermin,' and during the genocide in Rwanda, Tutsis were referred to as 'cockroaches.'
 This is a common pattern throughout history.
 Perhaps paradoxically, the only way to be sure that you'd never do such a thing is that you don't feel contempt for the people who have.

+[//]: # (The "bad people" know perfectly well that what they're doing is wrong, but that "wrongness" is very cleverly shielded from conscious self-reflection.
+Any "good" person should want to be _free_ them of this deception, not to compound it — and being free of self-deception themselves, they would perceive that contempt is the wrong way to go about this.)

+[//]: # (Think back to a time when you disobeyed your conscience, pretending either that you couldn't hear it or that you could safely ignore it.
+We've all done this.
+When this happens, a schism is created in your mind: part of you knows _perfectly well_ that you're doing wrong, but that knowledge is cleverly shielded from conscious self-reflection.
+It is then easy to convince others that you _don't_ know, because you have convinced _yourself_. **All evil relies on this mechanism of self-deception**.
+We notice it easily in others, but in ourselves only when it's convenient to our self-image.)

+[//]: # (This is what is happening in the "bad people.")

+[//]: # (Evil never _feels_ evil — or rather, even when it _does_ feel evil, that evil feels _right._ That's the most terrifying thing, and the hardest to describe.
+The worse a behavior is, the _harder_ your self-deception will work to cover up the "wrongness."
+The greatest evils feel exactly like how you feel when mocking your enemies, but a thousand times more righteous. **If you cannot detect the "wrongness" in your mockery now, you will not be able to detect it when committing atrocities.** You may believe that your morals will alert you when you're crossing the line, but this is the greatest lie: you aren't currently listening to the part of you that actually knows right from wrong; you are listening to your _justifications_ — and every time you do, they grow more seductive.)

+[//]: # (It's not until _after_ you wake up from this self-induced trance that you discover just how badly you were fooling yourself.
+People were even trying to _warn_ you — but in that grotesque state, you couldn't see what they were pointing at.
+In fact, the harder they tried, the more you perceived _them_ as evil, crazy, or stupid — which only deepened your self-deceptive trance.
+But most horrifically of all, you will discover that **some part of you always knew that you were doing wrong, even as you pretended not to**.
+By this point it is too late to make amends.)

+[//]: # (Something within you _wants_ to push people further into the dark, but doesn't want to be caught doing so.
+This is malevolent.
+People can subconsciously sense this intention, and this by itself is enough to provoke the darkness in their minds.
+Mission accomplished; more darkness was created without you having to do anything provably evil.
+All it took was your dark motivation — something that you can trivially deny, even to yourself.
+It is this dark pattern that "good people" employ to maintain their self-image. _Genuinely_ good people don't behave that way.
+They _never_ look down on others, because this is the surest sign of self-deception.)

+[//]: # (To be fair, there does seem to be a tiny percentage of people who have consciously welcomed the demon in, for whom the description "evil" really does capture something important.
+Such people pose a unique challenge.
+Being "kind" to them in the conventional sense can indeed be dangerous.
+And yet the very _deepest_ aspect of their mind does not want it.
+Again, it is only once you see exactly what "it" is that you understand why _nobody_ ultimately could.
+Think of it like a form of Stockholm syndrome.
+If you want to defeat evil, you must want them to be free of it, too.)

+[//]: # (When we meet &#40;or even hear about&#41; such people, we often experience the overwhelming urge to hate them, but this is the ultimate trap.
+It is their darkness inviting ours to treat them in a way that will drive them further into its clutches — and we very often take the bait.
+How could we not?
+It is like a gift-wrapped present: the opportunity to manifest our darkest tendencies in a way that we can convince ourselves and others is unmistakably _good._ )